Quito, Ecuador

 Trans travelers: Ecuador's constitutional protections cover gender identity, but enforcement is uneven.
 Trans women face disproportionate police attention especially outside tourist zones, and La Mariscal remains significantly safer than peripheral neighborhoods for visible trans people.
 SILUETA X has an active presence in Quito and is genuinely reachable if you face discrimination or need support.

-Verbal harassment: Occasional catcalling and homophobic comments happen, particularly from passing vehicles on busier roads and after dark outside the queer-friendly corridors.
+Verbal harassment: Occasional catcalling and homophobic comments happen, particularly from passing vehicles on busier roads and after dark outside the welcoming corridors.
 It's more common for visibly gender-nonconforming individuals.
 In La Mariscal and La Floresta, this is relatively rare but not zero.
 The Centro Histórico has a higher baseline for street-level commentary.

 If you face discrimination: The Defensoría del Pueblo processes LGBTQ+ complaints and community members report it actually functions — it's not just a bureaucratic suggestion.
 Fundación Equidad also provides support including HIV testing and health services.